 That was my agenda.
-Could a muffin with no added sugar taste any good?
+Could a muffin with no added refined sugar taste any good?
 My goal was to make the answer ‘yes!’ (definitely with the exclamation mark).

 On another note, as you may note from this picture, I’m really a fan of mini muffins.
 As in, I rarely make regular sized anymore, or make 1/2 large, 1/2 mini…

 Why?
 Small tip that I have learned with kids: Way less muffin ends up on the floor, couch, carpet, and in the garbage when I use the mini muffin pans… And since i’m not overly fond of cleaning up muffin crumbs, (or just cleaning, to be completely honest) i’m sold on making these miniature!
 Plus, anything mini is fun for young kids.

 This is an easy one to get your kiddos involved!
 When patience strikes and you’re including your small helpers in the kitchen, here are a few tasks that are easy & adaptable for any age.

 - Measuring (For a toddler, pre-measure the oatmeal or flour and have him scoop with a small cup measure from a small bowl into the mixing bowl.
 Many ‘cups’ later, you still have the same amount!)